 Platinum is a naturally white metal that is eternal, durable and immune to tarnish.
 It can be alloyed with palladium, rhodium, copper or cobalt.
 A unique aspect of this metal is that it is hypoallergenic, meaning that it doesn’t react to skin, thus making it the metal of choice for men and women with sensitive skin.
 It complements diamonds beautifully and together make for beautiful jewellery.
 Platinum is slowly making its way into the Indian market, which was earlier consumed by gold.

-Precious metal buying tip: While investing, precious metals (especially Gold Jewellery), are the preferred option because they have a high resale value compared to precious stones.
+Precious metal buying tip: While investing, precious metals (especially gold), are the preferred option because they have a high resale value compared to precious stones.

 Now that you’re in the know, get started with online jewellery shopping here.